pac4j/jax-rs-pac4j/README.md

 #### Customization

-1) **RECOMMENDED** the `JaxRsCallbackUrlResolver` as the default callback url resolver, it will ensure that in practice, the callback url passed to external authentication system corresponds to the real URL of the callback endpoint
+1) **RECOMMENDED** the `JaxRsUrlResolver` as the default callback url resolver, it will ensure that in practice, the callback url passed to external authentication system corresponds to the real URL of the callback endpoint

 2) a specific [`SessionStore`](http://www.pac4j.org/docs/session-store.html) using the `setSessionStore(sessionStore)` method (by default, with `JaxRsContextFactoryProvider`, session handling is not supported; with `ServletJaxRsContextFactoryProvider`, it uses the `ServletJaxRsSessionStore` which relies on the underlying Servlet Container HTTP session; and with `GrizzlyJaxRsContextFactoryProvider`, it uses the `GrizzlySessionStore` which relies on the underlying HTTP session managed by Grizzly).